-Each site must be well characterize in terms of architecture and must have a tractable geological/land use/human history.
+Each site must be well characterize in terms of architecture and must have a tractable geological/ land use/human history.
 Geophysical monitoring should be encouraged as well as remote sensing coupled to in situ ground sensing.
 Sensor networking allows us to integrate over large areas.

 The existing and expanding CZO network of sites and scientific expertise provides enhanced opportunities to work across a global CZ DPSIR framework (figure 4).
 This network will help us to understand the changing role of the CZ in delivering goods and services as global change accelerates, and it could help us to develop a major new scientific community.
-This new community and its inter-disciplinary approach will be possible by virtue of a common scientific language and networked CZO research platform.
-A subset of CZO's can be identified where specific processes and their dependence on biology, Climate/hydrology or other macroparameters can be calibrated.
-The existing and expanding CZO network of sites and scientific expertise provides enhanced opportunities to work across a global CZ DPSIR framework (figure 4).
-This network will help us to understand the changing role of the CZ in delivering goods and services as global change accelerates, and it could help us to develop a major new scientific community.
-This new community and its inter-disciplinary approach will be possible by virtue of a common scientific expertise provides enhanced opportunities to work across a global CZ DPSIR framework (figure 4).
-This network will help us to understand the changing role of the CZ in delivering goods and services as global change accelerates, and it could help us to develop a major new scientific community.
-This new community and its inter-disciplinary approach will be possible by virtue of a common scientific language and networked CZO research platform.
-The network should also do efforts to develop low cost sensors that can be deployed on large CZ surface areas.
+This new community and its interdisciplinary approach will be possible by virtue of a common scientific language and networked CZO research platform.
+A subset of CZO's can be identified where specific processes and their dependence on biology, climate/hydrology or other macro-parameters can be calibrated.